pyscripter/python4delphi/PythonForDelphi/Readme.txt

   Note that you can try this module by invoking the ..\Modules\TestApp.py script.

-NOTE:
+NOTES:
 ~~~~~
-  Don't forget to look at the tutorial file (tutorial.txt) which introduces the
+  1) Don't forget to look at the tutorial file (tutorial.txt) which introduces the
      demos.

+  2) In case your Python distribution does not register (set) the environment variable
+     PYTHONHOME, you need to either
+     - add that variable yourself and let it point to the folder with your python dll
+     or
+     - add some code to obtain a valid TPythonVersion and assign that to your
+       (T)PythonEngine before it loads the python dll.

 DISTRIBUTION:
 ~~~~~~~~~~~~~